top of page

 What types of candidates does Immigrants' List PAC support?

 As a bipartisan PAC, Immigrants’ List supports candidates for federal office from both sides of the aisle who are willing to work for better immigration laws.

 Who can donate to Immigrants' List?

-Immigrants’ List can accept contributions from U.S. citizens or lawful permanent residents of the United States (green card holders).
-As a federally registered PAC, Immigrants’ List cannot accept contributions from corporations, labor unions, foundations, national banks, or federal contractors.
+Immigrants’ List PAC can accept contributions from individual U.S. citizens or lawful permanent residents of the United States (green card holders).
+Immigrants’ List PAC is a federally registered political action committee, and cannot accept contributions from corporations, labor unions, foundations, national banks, or federal contractors.
 Immigrants’ List Civic Action, as a 501(c)(4) organization, is not limited in what it may accept.

 How much can I contribute?

-No. Contributions to Immigrants’ List and Immigrants’ List Civic Action are not deductible for federal income tax purposes.
+No. Contributions to Immigrants’ List and Immigrants’ List Civic Action are not deductible as charitable contributions for federal income tax purposes.

 What qualifies as a corporate contribution?

 By law, corporations are prohibited from making contributions or expenditures in connection with a federal PAC, both cash and in-kind.
 PACs are also prohibited from knowingly accepting such contributions.
 Any direct or indirect payment, distribution, loan, advance, deposit, gift of money, services, or anything of value qualifies as a contribution.
 Certain LLCs & other forms of non-incorporated partnerships may contribute.